latest nhpb_banner 1__compressed2

 Assistance programs Newark and Essex County New Jersey.

-The Essex County area county is served by charities, non-profits, and government agencies that combine grant based financial aid with self-sufficiency programs around budgeting and employment.
+The Essex County area county is served by charities, churches, and government agencies that combine grant based financial aid with self-sufficiency programs around budgeting and employment.
 The goal is to offer short term, emergency relief while helping the client gain long term financial stability.

 In addition, the Salvation Army also provides shelters, summer camp and disaster services to people who need help.
 Or apply for free school supplies during the summer and fall, which can help Newark area moms and dads as well as students.
 Call (973) 623-5959 or 908-851-9300.
 Additional Salvation Army locations are at Salvation Army, Montclair, 13 Trinity Pl, Montclair, New Jersey, 07042.
 Find more details on Salvation Army assistance programs in Essex County New Jersey.